Open Relationship: What Does it Mean & What Are the Rules?

 The other person who needs to know about your open relationship status

-Another thing to consider instead of and open relationship
+Another thing to consider instead of and open relationship: a monogamous relationship upgrade

 In fact, it quite often happens that the other party in the relationship also wants to try new things in the bedroom (or wherever works for you two) and that you will end up on the same page, sexually speaking, whereas bringing up the idea of a non-monogamous relationship may have ruined the committed relationship in which you were already living.

 In other words, if you are thinking about an open relationship simple because you want more sex or different sex, first ask your partner in your monogamous relationship for more and different sex.

 So, should you try for an open relationship?

 As in auto repair, so too in love and sex: “If it ain’t broke, don’t fix it.”
 An open relationship is not something to enter into casually and without a serious think-through of the potential complications and ramifications, which may include the destruction of a relationship that could otherwise have long endured.
 On the other hand, it may save the partnership.